 Conducting unemployment research for an unemployment appeal is way more complicated than conducting a Google search.

-Sure, doing a quick search online makes sense as a starting point, but the law issue you are researching is going to take a little more work.
+Sure, doing a quick search online makes sense as a starting point, but the law or legal issue you are researching is going to take a little more work.

 Unemployment Tip # 011 – Every Applicant conducting DIY legal research for an unemployment claim or appeal should put down their phone and go directly to Minnesota’s exclusive law library or their nearest County Law Library .”